Non-Anesthesia Pet Dentistry (NAD)

-AAHA’s 2013 Dental Care Guidelines for Dogs and Cats state that cleaning a companion animal’s teeth without general anesthesia is considered unacceptable and below the standard of care.
+AAHA’s 2013 Dental Care Guidelines for Dogs and Cats states that "cleaning a companion animal’s teeth without general anesthesia is considered unacceptable, and below the standard of care."

-Anesthesia free pet dental services or those performed under sedation are inadequate care.
+Anesthesia free pet dental services results in inadequate care.
 Dental scaling without anesthesia will not allow sufficient access of the dental (teeth) surfaces for complete cleaning or evaluation.
 The American Veterinary Dental College has drafted a specific statement to discourage anesthesia free pet dental scaling.

 Let's consider Anesthesia Free Dentistry from a recent clients perspective from her google review:

 Watch the following video for more information about the risks of anesthesia free pet dental cleanings to your pet.